Male Breast Reduction

 - Hereditary conditions

-With gynecomastia, it is common for breast tissue to develop asymmetrically; sometimes, excess tissue may even be present in one breast, but not the other.
-Ultimately, gynecomastia often develops as a result of changes in an individual’s hormone levels; however, the condition can also be caused by genetic influences.
+With gynecomastia, it is not uncommon for breast tissue to enlarge asymmetrically; sometimes, excess tissue may even be present in one breast, but not the other.
+The clinical evaluation of a patient with gynecomastia is usually a thorough medical history and physical examination.
+In the vast majority of cases, there are no abnormal hormone levels or other endocrine abnormalities to explain the condition.
+However, genetic influences can also play a role.

 Male Breast Reduction Procedure

-Male breast reduction surgery aims to reduce excess breast tissue, while flattening and enhancing the contours of the chest.
-Liposuction may also be utilized as a technique to remove excess fat; our plastic surgeon will discuss the particulars of your treatment plan after a careful consultation and physical examination.
-When undergoing treatment for gynecomastia, it is common for men to combine the procedure with other enhancement options—such as liposuction of the back or flanks—in order to achieve a more comprehensive cosmetic result.
-Our surgeon will be happy to talk with you about the most ideal options for your ultimate goals.
+Male breast reduction surgery eliminates excess breast tissue, resulting in a flatter and more normal appearing male chest.
+Liposuction is often included to remove excess fat, but abnormal breast tissue cannot be removed via liposuction alone and therefore requires an incision to be placed along the edge of the areola (the pigmented area around the nipple).
+Your plastic surgeon will discuss the specifics of your treatment plan after a careful consultation and physical examination.
+When undergoing treatment for gynecomastia, it is not uncommon for men to occasionally combine the procedure with other enhancement options—such as liposuction of the back or flanks—in order to achieve a more attractive outcome overall.
+Our surgeons would be happy to speak with you about the most ideal options for your ultimate goals.

 Male Breast Reduction Recovery

-Immediately following surgery, you may have to wear a support garment for a brief period in order to minimize swelling and promote proper healing of your new chest contour.
+Immediately following surgery, you will most likely wear a support garment for a brief period in order to minimize swelling and promote proper healing of your new chest contour.
 There will be some degree of normal post-operative bruising and swelling; however, discomfort from this surgery is often minimal and should be manageable with oral pain medication.
-While strenuous exercise and aerobic activity should be avoided for at least a couple of weeks in most cases, work and other daily activities can usually be resumed after a few days.
-Dr. Kalus will give you specific instructions regarding recovery in person.
+While strenuous exercise and aerobic activity should be avoided for at least four weeks in most cases, work and other daily activities can usually be resumed within a week.
+Dr. Kalus or Dr. Rowin will give you specific instructions regarding recovery in person.

 The results of surgery are typically immediately visible.
-Over time, any residual scarring should generally fade.
-Men who undergo male breast reduction surgery are often among the most satisfied individuals at our practice.
-Gynecomastia patients’ newfound ability to remove their shirt or work out without fear of embarrassment has been described as life-changing.
+At approximately six weeks your fine scars may be a bit pink and itchy, after which they will begin to settle down until they will hopefully be almost invisible by one year after surgery.
+Men who undergo male breast reduction surgery are usually among the most satisfied individuals at our practice.
+Gynecomastia patients’ newfound ability to remove their shirt or workout without fear of embarrassment is often life-changing.

 Patients who have good skin elasticity generally don’t worry about excess skin after surgery, as the skin can contract and tighten to their new chest contour.
 However, for those with poor skin elasticity or a large amount of excess breast tissue, additional procedural steps may be required to remove extra skin during the operation.
 Our surgeon will perform a thorough examination of your needs and make you fully aware of your surgical expectations during a consultation.